Operation Gothic Serpent

-Operation Gothic Serpent was a military operation conducted in Mogadishu, Somalia, by an American force code-named Task Force Ranger during the Somali Civil War in 1993.
-The primary objective of the operation was to capture Mohamed Farrah Aidid, a Somalia clan leader who was wanted by the Unified Task Force in response to his attacks against United Nations troops.
+Operation Gothic Serpent was a military operation conducted in Mogadishu, Somalia, by an American military force code-named Task Force Ranger during the Somali Civil War in 1993.
+The primary objective of the operation was to capture Mohamed Farrah Aidid, leader of the Somali National Alliance who was wanted by the UNOSOM II in response to his attacks against United Nations troops.
 The operation took place from August to October 1993 and was led by US Joint Special Operations Command (JSOC).

 On 3 October 1993, the task force executed a mission to capture two of Aidid's lieutenants.
-The mission ultimately culminated in what became known as the 1993 Battle of Mogadishu.
-The battle was extremely bloody and the task force inflicted massive casualties on Somali militia forces, while suffering heavy losses themselves.
+The mission ultimately culminated in what became known as the Battle of Mogadishu.
+The battle was extremely bloody and the task force inflicted significant casualties on Somali militia forces, while suffering heavy losses themselves.
 The Malaysian, Pakistani, and conventional US Army troops under UNOSOM II which aided in TF Ranger's extraction suffered losses as well, though not as heavy.
-Overall, the Somali National Alliance achieved a strategic victory as the battle resulted in the withdrawal of American troops during 1994.
-The aftermath of this confrontation shifted American foreign policy and led to an eventual termination of the United Nations mission in Somalia in 1995.
+The intensity of the battle prompted the effective termination of the operation on 6 October 1993.
+This was followed by the withdrawal of TF Ranger later in October 1993, and then the complete exit of American troops in early 1994.

+The repercussions of this encounter substantially influenced American foreign policy, culminating in the discontinuation of the UNOSOM II by March 1995.
 At the time, the Battle of Mogadishu was the most intense, bloodiest single firefight involving US troops since Vietnam.

 Background

+Intervention in Somalia

 In December 1992, US President George H. W. Bush ordered the military to join the UN in a joint operation known as Operation Restore Hope, with the primary mission of restoring order in Somalia.
-The country was racked by civil war and a severe famine as it was ruled by a number of faction leaders.
+The country had collapsed into civil war in 1991 and the following year a severe famine, induced by the fighting, broke out.
 Over the next several months, the situation deteriorated.

-During the early months of 1993, all the parties involved in the civil war agreed to a disarmament conference held in Addis Ababa, Ethiopa.
+During the early months of 1993, all the parties involved in the civil war agreed to a disarmament conference held in Addis Ababa, Ethiopia.
 Enactment of the agreed upon terms, however, was not so easily achieved.
-One particularly powerful party, the Somali National Alliance, formed in 1992 and led by Mohamed Farah Aidid, was a particularly belligerent faction.
-This alliance consisted of faction leaders across the country operating under Aidid's.
-A great number of Somali civilians also resented the international forces, leading many, including women and children, to take up arms and actively resist US forces during fighting in Mogadishu.
+One powerful faction, the Somali National Alliance (SNA) led by Gen. Mohamed Farah Aidid, formed in late 1992 and had become particularly anti-UNOSOM.
+Major disagreements between the UN and the Somali National Alliance began soon after the establishment of UNOSOM II in March, centering on the perceived true nature of the operation's political mandate.
+By May 1993, relations between the SNA and UNOSOM would rapidly deteriorate.